epipolarity/Decode-Drawings-V5/readme.md

 I'm not afraid of a large coding project, and have deployed several complex desktop and web apps at work, but I lack the knowledge of how actual software development is done in the industry, and certainly no-one else at my work has the faintest idea...

-From what I have seen of the software devlopment world, I'm probably in a career sweet spot right where I am.
+From what I have seen of the software devlopment world, I'm probably in a career sweet-spot right where I am.

 # My Results